 Select “Plugged in”.
 From the drop-down menu, select "Disabled".
 If you are using a laptop, select “Battery” and then choose disabled from the dropdown menu.
 Tap “Apply” and then click “OK”.

 When the “USB device not recognized” error occurs, what will worry you the most is losing the data stored in the device completely.
-What if you tried all methods above, but the problem still exits.
+What if you tried all methods above, but the problem still exist.
 Is there a way to get your data on USB drive back?
 Yes, you do not have to worry about losing your data completely.
 With a tool known as iMyFone AnyRecover, you can recover your lost data quickly and easily.

 AnyRecover works with all storage devices, including mobile phones, hard drives, flash drives, camcorders, Memory Cards, etc. The tool will recover your data irrespective of whether you lost it via damaged hard drive, accidental deletion, virus attack, formatting, OS crash/reinstall, lost partition, etc.